simsong/stats_2010/recon/README.md

 this application

 The database reconstruction tracts its progress in a MySQL database.
 Read/write access to such a database server is mandatory.
 The database server also coordinates the reconstruction efforts, so you can use multiple servers simultaneously.

+## Requirements:
+* A place to store all of the data that's persistent.
+Right now we recommend a file system that is shared between all of your compute nodes.
+* A MySQL server
+* Python3
+* Lot of CPU and RAM

+## Procedural Overview

 Before you start, look at [config.ini](config.ini) and make sure that all of the paths are good for your system!
 Then look over the python files beginning with an **s**.
 Each file corresponds to a different step of the reconstruction process.
 All of the scripts support a `--help` argument and provide detailed help.
 All of them accept  `--j1` and `--j2` option to parallelize.
 In general, `j1` parallelism does not share memory, while `j2` parallelism does.
 This is explained below.